Dynamic Chord: Manager

+Anime Exclusive Characters

 Development and releases

 Dynamic Chord is an otome visual novel game developed and published by Honeybee Black, an imprint of Honeybee.
 So far, the project has released 4 Windows games and 3 PlayStation Vita ports.
 Each band has also released several singles and albums.

 Other media

 An anime adaptation was first announced via the project's official website.
 Shigenori Kageyama directs the anime at Studio Pierrot.
 He's also in charge of series composition and penning the scripts alongside Kyōko Katsuya.
 Yasuomi Umetsu adapting Ryō Fujiwara's art into animation.
 Akemi Nagao is in charge of color design while Hiromi Sasaki handles the sound direction at Zack Promotion.
 The voice actors from the game returns to the anime. rêve parfait performs the opening theme titled "p.s. i hate you♡xxx" while Showtaro Morikubo performs the ending theme titled "because the sky..." under his character name Yorito Kisaka.